paul-wolf/python_coding/python_guidelines.rst

 easy to setup, easy to load in ipdb and ipython and require as few imports as possible.

+If you are tempted to implement abstractions that support the Dependency Inversion Principle (DIP), be mindful that this can be hard to do when many web frameworks ensure tight coupling between high-level modules (your domain entitites and rules) and low level modules like the persistence layer.
+Fighting against this to achieve a Clean Architecure can have a high cost.

 Profiling code
 --------------